stlbucket/pg-rls-util/README.md

 ```
 scripts created include:
 - one-script-to-rule-them-all.sql
-  - all table and function policies across all scripts
+  - all table and function policies across all schemata
   - does NOT affect any existing rls policies
 - all-table-policies---all-schemata.sql
 - all-function-policies---all-schemata.sql